StackOne A2A Agents

 <Accordion title="Multi-agent Systems" icon="network-wired">

-Create a multi-agent system with a single agent in your preferred framework.
-Just set up your custom orchestrator agent with the A2A MCP.
+Create a multi-agent system in your preferred framework.
+Set up your orchestrator agent to delegate tasks to StackOne's A2A agents.

 </Accordion>